kvizdos/typesend/README.md

 ### SQS Message Processing:

 A Lambda function, triggered by new messages on SQS, retrieves the message.
-It loads the correct template from MongoDB, renders the email by inserting the provided variables, and logs the message details (including custom metadata).
+It loads the correct template from DynamoDB, renders the email by inserting the provided variables, and logs the message details (including custom metadata).
 The email is then sent via the configured provider (initially SendGrid).
 Open rates, click rates, and spam reports are tracked.
 If a recipient is identified as spammed, they are automatically marked to never receive future emails.